Noma, "world's best restaurant", sorry as diners ill

 Noma, known for experimental ingredients such as ants and fermented grasshoppers, has been voted winner of The S. Pellegrino and Acqua Panna World's 50 Best Restaurants in 2010, 2011 and 2012.

-Guests flock to the Danish restaurant from all over the world and pay around 5,000 Danish crowns (588 pounds) for a 12-course set menu for two including appetisers, treats to finish, wine pairing and a tour of the kitchen to meet some of the 50 chefs.
+Guests flock to the Danish restaurant from all over the world and pay around 5,000 Danish crowns ($880) for a 12-course set menu for two including appetisers, treats to finish, wine pairing and a tour of the kitchen to meet some of the 50 chefs.

 When the restaurant releases monthly bookings, two-seater tables are usually snapped up in less than an hour.